Trist0ne/T500xVORON/README.md

 ## Things to Print
 **THESE MUST ALL BE PRINTED FROM ABS OR ASA.
 THEY ARE DESIGNED FOR ABS.
 OTHER MATERIALS ARE NOT SUITABLE EITHER DUE TO THEIR TEMPERATURE RESISTANCE OR STRUCTURE CREEP OVER TIME; YOU HAVE BEEN WARNED**
 * [1x Complete Voron Stealthburner Assembly](https://github.com/VoronDesign/Voron-Stealthburner/tree/main)
-  * Optionally use the inline filament runout sensor located [here](https://www.printables.com/model/292186-stealthburner-clockwork-2-filament-sensor/files).
+  * Optionally [but highly reccomended!] use the inline filament runout sensor located [here](https://www.printables.com/model/292186-stealthburner-clockwork-2-filament-sensor/files).
 This replaces the main_body of the CW2 extruder.
   * Ensure you use the Cable_Cover_for_PCB and the toolhead PCB spacer!
   * You do not need to print the gantry mount or TAP mount; the extruder and toolhead cover screw directly into the CNC TAP
 * [1x Toolhead Adapter Plate](https://github.com/Trist0ne/T500xVORON/blob/main/STL/Toolhead%20Adapter%20Plate.stl)